alex-00-pixel/cropok/README.md

 # Crop Recommendation System API

 This project implements a crop recommendation system using a Random Forest classifier with an accuracy of 99.18%.
-The model is deployed as a RESTful API using Flask and hosted on the Railway cloud platform.

 ## Features

 - Utilizes Random Forest algorithm for accurate crop recommendations.
 - Converts the model into a Flask API for easy integration.

-- Hosted on the Railway cloud platform for scalability and reliability.
+## Input Parameters
+- Nitrogen
+- Phosphorus
+- Potassium
+- Temperature
+- Humidity
+- Ph

 ## Usage